moj-analytical-services/splink/docs/topic_guides/blocking/performance.md

 Below we run through an example of how to address each of these drivers.

-## Tight vs loose Blocking Rules
+## Strict vs lenient Blocking Rules

-One way to reduce the number of comparisons being considered within a model is to apply tight (or strict) blocking rules.
+One way to reduce the number of comparisons being considered within a model is to apply strict blocking rules.
 However, this can have a significant impact on the how well the Splink model works.

 In reality, we recommend getting a model up and running with strict Blocking Rules and incrementally loosening them to see the impact on the runtime and quality of the results.
-By starting with tight blocking rules, the linking process will run faster which will means you can iterate through model versions more quickly.
+By starting with strict blocking rules, the linking process will run faster which will means you can iterate through model versions more quickly.

 ??? example "Example - Incrementally loosening Prediction Blocking Rules"

-    When choosing Prediction Blocking Rules, consider how `blocking_rules_to_generate_predictions` may be incrementally loosened.
+    When choosing Prediction Blocking Rules, consider how `blocking_rules_to_generate_predictions` may be made incrementally less strict.
 We may start with the following rule:

     `l.first_name = r.first_name and l.surname = r.surname and l.dob = r.dob`.